Hey there. My name is Dash and I am a UX Architect.

 Although I might sometimes refer to myself as a tennis burnout, table tennis pro, or wildly passionate entrepreneur always talking about a potential startup idea, more often than not I identify as a User Experience Architect, deeply analyzing the world around me and designing solutions to problems that I uncover.

 I believe that curiosity is the most productive feeling one can have – and it is that philosophy that allows me to be perpetually fascinated with analyzing human behavior and creating experiences that demonstrate a deeper understanding of people.

-Taking the world as is, at face-value, is a form of acceptance that I will not pursue, it simply goes against my natural inclination to learn more and better understand how and why things work.
-The journey of reaching that fleeting moment of understanding (you better believe knowledge isn’t static) is something that I quite enjoy and designing solutions that reflect new insights is something I love.
+Taking the world as is, at face-value, is a form of acceptance that I choose to pass on.
+My natural inclination is to always seek to learn more and better understand how and why things work.
+The journey of reaching that fleeting moment of understanding (insights definitely aren’t static!) is something that I quite enjoy and designing solutions that reflect new insights is something I love.

 I design usable, enjoyable digital experiences driven by research and guided by the needs and desires of internal & external stakeholders.
 I draw upon experience in startups, freelancing, and consulting, as well as the wealth of user experience knowledge I have gained throughout my M.S. in Human-Computer Interaction (and M.S. in IDS) journey.
 From concept to launch, I incorporate appropriately lean, full-cycle UX tools & methodologies and am continually excited by future opportunities to play my part in delivering innovative digital solutions to real human pain-points.

 PIECES TO THE PROCESS